devsunny/doc-to-speech/README.md

 2. **Unsupported Document Format**: Check if format is in supported list
 3. **Audio Quality Issues**: Verify voice sample quality and format
 4. **Slow Processing**: Enable GPU acceleration if available
+5. **CLI Command Not Found**: Ensure package is installed in the correct environment
+6. **Permission Errors**: Check file permissions for input and output directories

 ### Getting Help

+- Use `dts --help` for CLI usage information
+- Use `dts <command> --help` for specific command help
 - Check the documentation for parameter details
 - Verify input document format compatibility
 - Ensure proper PyTorch installation for your system